GitRon/caislean-gaofar/docs/patterns/testing_strategy.md

 - **Simplicity**: Keep tests straightforward and comprehensible

 ### Exception Testing
-Tests must "assert the error message and not just the exception class."
+Tests must assert the error message and not just the exception class.
 This applies universally—never test exceptions without validating the actual error message.

 ### Mocking Guidelines
 - Minimize mocking for first-party code; happy-path tests are preferable